theworkingcentre/win7-avoid-viruses/10-accounts.rst

 likely (although not guaranteed) that only the account that was infected will be affected.
 This makes it easier to clean the viruses from the computer as a whole.

+You can apply this principle even if you are the only user of your computer.
+You might create separate accounts for work-related tasks and for playing games, for example.